 Programs Local Implications and Eligibility Child Care Subsidy Federal and state funds are allocated to the local department of social services (LDSS) to support eligible families so their children can attend child care programs.
-In addition to federal and state funds, county districts contribute towards the subsidy program.
-To be eligible for Guaranteed Child Care Subsidy, families must meet one of the following categories: 1.
-Families are on public assistance (TANF).
-2. Families are under 200% of poverty and have left public assistance (TANF) in the prior year, including low-income working families and teenage parents who are completing high school.
-3. Families are eligible for public assistance (TANF), but choose only to receive a child care subsidy.
+In addition to the federal and state funds, county districts contribute towards the subsidy program.
+To be eligible for Child Care Subsidy, families must fall into one of three categories: 1.
+Families who are on Temporary Assistance for Needy Families (TANF).
+2. Families under 200 percent of poverty who have come off TANF in the prior year, including low-income, working families and teen parents who are completing high school.
+3. Families who are eligible for TANF but choose to receive only a child care subsidy.
 Note: Guaranteed Child Care Subsidy is different from who may be eligible.
 For more information regarding eligibility in your county contact your LDSS.
 Early Head Start Federal funds are provided directly to the Early Head Start grantee.
 Early Head Start may provide home-based services and full-day child care to eligible families with children birth to age 3.
-In general, families are eligible if their income is equal to or below 100 percent of the federal poverty line; they are eligible (or in the absence of child care would be potentially eligible) for TANF, including TANF child-only payments; the child is homeless; or the child is in foster care.
+In general, families are eligible if It their income is equal to or below 100 percent of the federal poverty line; It they are eligible (or in the absence of child care would be potentially eligible) for TANF, including TANF child-only payments; It the child is homeless; or It the child is in foster care.